9 Top DTC Trends (2024 & 2025)

 But also because they were one of the first breast pump brands to focus on DTC over retail.

-Convenience stores are another category that's getting disrupted by the DTC model.
+Convenience stores are another category getting disrupted by the DTC model.

-goPuff offers consumers same-day delivery on items that you'd normally buy at a brick-and-mortar store: snacks, cold drinks, and cleaning supplies.
+Gopuff offers consumers 30-minute delivery on items that you'd normally buy at a brick-and-mortar store: snacks, cold drinks, and cleaning supplies.

 $10 billion in annual revenue transferred from gyms to at-home exercise solutions during the pandemic.

-This probably comes with little surprise given that the Peloton bike hardware retails for $1,495 and the treadmill for $2,495 from the get-go.
+This probably comes as little surprise given that the Peloton bike hardware retails for $1,445 from the get-go.
+The treadmill costs $2,995 and the rower sets you back $3,295.

 Numerous DTC fitness startups are attempting to recreate Peloton’s successful “hardware + software + subscription content” model.